-6.4 Invasive Species
+6.5 Invasive Species

 Due to the presence of Himalayan balsam, and historical records of Japanese knotweed on Site, a full biosecurity risk assessment will be in place prior to the works.
 It is recommended that the invasive species on Site are removed during the works to avoid the spread of these species.
+Works have already began in September 2023 to begin eradicating the invasive species on Site, with a plan for their eradication included in this application.

 Good biosecurity measures should be followed, which can include cleaning boots and wheels with a suitable disinfectant when leaving site and removing excess soil and any seeds/vegetation from boots or equipment.